manzinello/mailgo.js.org/docs/installation-in-frameworks.md

 You can customize mailgo installation with an optional config parameter.
 See Customization section to user config object.
 Just pass it as a parameter of `mailgo` function.

 ## Next.js

+_UNDER DEVELOPMENT!
+It is unstable, not use it!_

 Install `mailgo` and then